MLH-Fellowship/project-22-fal-11-team-1/readme.md

   - using jupyterLab Notebook and its git extension.
   - using Github project board.

+- Sheeza:
+  - JupyterLab, and JupyterLab-Git
+  - Python Libraries
+  - How to ask real world applicable questions given a raw data set
+  - How to debug (a lot)!

 ## What's next for Stack Explorer
-- Do a Machine Learning model that can answer questions such as **what language will become the most popular in 2025** or **could automatically classify stackoverflow questions using Natural Language Processing**.
+- Do a Machine Learning model that can answer questions such as **based on current popularity and growth rate, what language will become the most popular in 2025?** or, **could automatically classify stackoverflow questions using Natural Language Processing**.

 ## Built With
 <p align="center">